 The Sound Of My Voice is a new biopic from several award-winning filmmakers that features appearances from Emmylou Harris, Dolly Parton, Don Henley, Aaron Neville, Bonnie Raitt, and Jackson Browne – among others.
 The film will feature rare hardly-seen photos from Ronstadt’s childhood and a multitude of footage from the archives that boasts some of her best live performances.

 This one-of-a-kind documentary will be narrated in-part by Ronstadt herself and is being debuted at the Tribeca Film Festival in 2019.
-No word yet on when or if it will be available in theatres.

 The film’s official release webpage describes the film as follows: